Measurable Equity Starts Here

 - Before your project’s public participation outreach begins, you try to anticipate the needs of your community.
 Where should your limited resources go, and what would be most beneficial to your residents?

 - During your project, you take the steps to make your outreach equitable.
 You add a phone bridge to your virtual public meetings for those residents without Internet access.
 You conducted public engagement outreach in multiple languages and bring in American Sign Language interpreters to ensure ADA compliance.

 - After your outreach, you focus in on the analysis and reporting of your equitable outreach efforts and ensure that your project has fulfilled NEPA regulations.

 But sometimes, even despite your best efforts, you’re left wondering whether your engagement is truly equitable and if your most underrepresented populations are being heard.

 Does this sound familiar?

 Now, you can alleviate those worries with data-backed proof.
 With one click, you can ensure your outreach efforts are equitable all without leaving the PublicInput.com platform.

 Our Environmental Data Module brings demographic information right to your PublicInput dashboard.

-The module overlays mapping layers from the Environmental Protection Agency’s (EPA) EJSCREEN tool on your participant maps in PublicInput to highlight both Environmental Justice (EJ) communities and communities that have been historically disenfranchised.
+The module overlays mapping layers from the Environmental Protection Agency’s (EPA) EJSCREEN tool directly onto your participant maps in PublicInput to highlight both Environmental Justice (EJ) communities and communities that have been historically disenfranchised.

 These layers represent demographics of the residents in your community, including income, race, age, and Linguistically Isolated groups of people.
 The layers also provide several percentile options, showing a range from 80% to 95% of impacted communities.